 The estimate is based on:

-- your National Insurance contributions to date
+- the National Insurance contributions you have made

 - assumptions about future contributions you may make before you reach State Pension age